 El Nido Honeymoon Accommodation

 The best El Nido Palawan Honeymoon Package includes everything from food to accommodation and transport costs.
-Go glamping for your El Nido Honeymoon on Ginto Island with Isa Expedition!
-Perhaps you're after a more luxurious romantic honeymoon hotel, check out the Coco Resort in El Nido.
+Go glamping for your El Nido Honeymoon at the Cabanas de Nacpan Camping Resort!
+Perhaps you're after a more luxurious romantic honeymoon hotel, check out the Coco Resort in El Nido or the private Miniloc island resort.

-To save on el nido accommodation us this link for $20 AUD off your next honeymoon hotel with booking.com.
-Airbnb is also quite popular in El Nido, you can find some really incredible romantic Palawan honeymoon hotels at really affordable prices.
-Follow this link for $35 free credit with Airbnb.
+To save on El Nido accommodation here's $20 AUD off your next honeymoon hotel with booking.com.
+Airbnb is also quite popular in El Nido, you can find some really incredible romantic Palawan honeymoon hotels at really affordable prices, here's $35 free credit with Airbnb.

 Honeymoon Philippines: Coron